olanderb/Quick-DirtyDataExploration/chapter4.md

 ---
-title       : Some vizualization tips and best best practices description : Insert the chapter description here
+title       : Some vizualization tips and best practices description : Insert the chapter description here
 ---
 ## First Exercise